Landlords - What about them?

 Landlords play an important role in tackling anti-social behaviour.
 There are three main types of landlords:

-1. The Council (who manage large numbers of housing stock)
+The council (who manage large numbers of housing stock)

-2. Housing Associations (who took over a lot of social housing from the Council)
+Housing associations (who took over a lot of social housing from the council)

 With private landlords it can be more complicated but if you can get them involved, it may help the situation get resolved quicker.
 This is because most private landlords can evict problem tenants quite quickly as they do not have to give the tenant much notice.
 However, this will all depend on how much the landlord cares about the situation, which will differ from person to person and from place to place (as illustrated by one victim who shared his story).